A message from the Chairman of

 It was a time two years after the Consecration when the Cathedral was one of the country’s leading tourist attractions, and when through the summer months thousands of visitors queued often for an hour or more to enter the building.

+The Air Rally programme (see photo) was published in French, in German and in the English language and it explained the reason for dedicating the Air Rally to the Cathedral.
 “The rebuilt Coventry Cathedral is an international symbol of goodwill; people of many nations have contributed towards building it and it has become the most significant religious building of recent times.
 Just as the destruction of the old Cathedral was an example of the misuse of aviation, so we want the Cathedral Rally to be a coming-together of those who love flying for its own sake, and for the opportunity it provides for flyers of all nations to meet with a common interest.”

 Interestingly the entry fee of £10 (or its foreign equivalent) covered the cost of hotel accommodation for two nights and all entertainment and meals – what a bargain by today's standards!